 Finding: Complies as Proposed.
-A transportation analysis letter (TAL) was prepared for this project, dated April 14, 2015, by Todd Mobley, P.E. of Lancaster Engineering (Exhibit 2).
+The development application included a preliminary site plan as well as a Transportation Analysis Letter (TAL), under the direction of Michael Ard, P.E. of Lancaster Engineering (Exhibit 2).

 16.08.025.C.
 Natural Features Plan and Topography, Preliminary Grading and Drainage Plan.
 The applicant shall submit a map illustrating all of the natural features and hazards on the subject property and, where practicable, within two hundred fifty feet of the property's boundary.
 The map shall also illustrate the approximate grade of the site before and after development.
 Illustrated features must include all proposed streets and cul-de-sacs, the location and estimated volume of all cuts and fills, and all stormwater management features.
 This plan shall identify the location of drainage patterns and courses on the site and within two hundred fifty feet of the property boundaries where practicable.
 Features that must be illustrated shall include the following: